Clupea: Fossil species

+Many other fossil species have been previously placed into this genus, due to it being a former wastebasket taxon for herring-like fossil fish.
+As the only known reliable fossils of this genus are from the Miocene of the Pacific Ocean, it has been suggested that Clupea originated in the Pacific Ocean in the Miocene, with the Pacific herring descending from this ancestral source population.
+Some Clupea then dispersed to the Atlantic Ocean via the Arctic Ocean when the Bering Strait opened for the first time about 5 million years ago, during the Early Pliocene, with these becoming the ancestors of the Atlantic herring.

 Ecology

 See Atlantic herring for videos of juvenile herring feeding by catching copepods.

 Predators of herring include humans, seabirds, dolphins, porpoises, striped bass, seals, sea lions, whales, sharks, dog fish, tuna, cod, salmon, and halibut.
 Other large fish also feed on adult herring.

 Young herring feed on phytoplankton and as they mature they start to consume larger organisms.
 Adult herring feed on zooplankton, tiny animals that are found in oceanic surface waters, and small fish and fish larvae.
 Copepods and other tiny crustaceans are the most common zooplankton eaten by herring.
 During daylight herring stay in the safety of deep water, feeding at the surface only at night when there is less chance of being seen by predators.
 They swim along with their mouths open, filtering the plankton from the water as it passes through their gills.

 Fisheries

 Adult herring are harvested for their meat and eggs, and they are often used as baitfish.
 The trade in herring is an important sector of many national economies.
 In Europe the fish has been called the "silver of the sea", and its trade has been so significant to many countries that it has been regarded as the most commercially important fishery in history.
 Environmental Defense have suggested that the Atlantic herring (Clupea harengus) fishery is one of the more environmentally responsible fisheries.